f5devcentral/f5-automation-labs/docs/class1/module1/lab2.rst

    |image11|

 #.
-Notice that the number of Headers in the Headers tab changed from ``1``
+Click the :guilabel:`Headers` tab
-   to ``2``.
+   and examine the HTTP header.
+Notice that the number of Headers in the Headers tab changed from ``1`` to ``2``.
 This is because Postman automatically created the HTTP header and updated your request to include it.
-Click the :guilabel:`Headers` tab and examine the HTTP header:

    |image91|

 #.
-Check the :guilabel:`Body` tab, if the request succeeded you should
+Click the :guilabel:`Body` tab, if the request succeeded you should
    be presented with a listing of the ``/mgmt/tm/ltm`` Organizing Collection:

    |image105|

 #.
-Check the :guilabel:`Test Results` tab and ensure all the tests for this
+Click the :guilabel:`Test Results` tab and ensure all the tests for this
    request have passed:

    |image106|